phsmith/terraform-rundeck/README.md

 Terraform-Rundeck
 =================

-The purpose of the project is providing Rundeck as GitOps, managing projects and jobs though Terraform.
+The purpose of the project is providing Rundeck as GitOps, managing projects and jobs through Terraform.

 This project aims to abstract the Rundeck web user interface adding the possibility for users to create and manage projects and jobs in Rundeck with code, but It's not necessary to know how to code or understand Terraform, users only need to create a project dir and fill a Terraform vars file (tfvars) with the necessary data.